Pro465/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-A command-line single-player game against an unbeatable AI powered by Minimax algorithm.
+A command-line single-player game.

+Waste your boring time playing against an unbeatable AI powered by Minimax algorithm!

 # running the code
 First, make sure you have [Rust](https://www.rust-lang.org) and `git` installed in your machine.